dvhx/jfet-model-maker/README.md

 Once the model is done you can use for example datasheet values for capacitances.
 Or you can make some new simulation methods and calculate score from real and simulated values.

+# P-channel JFETs

+- P-channel JFETs are supported since jfet-model-maker version 0.2
+- It requires ngspicejs version 6 or later
+- Schematic is the same as N-channel but uses negative battery voltage (e.g. -9V) and positive Vgs
+- sample data and model is provided for MMBFJ177LT1G

 # Support

 You can support development on [Patreon](https://www.patreon.com/DusanHalicky) or you can hire me via [Upwork](https://www.upwork.com/freelancers/~013b4c3d6e772fdb01)